bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

     $$(By.cssClass("ui-outputlabel")); //Find all <p:outputLabel> elements

-  Have a look at the :github-build-examples:`demo project
+  Have a look at the :link-url:`demo project <build-examples-web-test-select>` to see more options.
-  </crmIntegrationTests/src_test/ch/ivyteam/integrationtest/WebTestOrderForm.java#L114-L156>`
-  to see more options.